CarloAntonio/Roogle/README.md

 ### Purpose:
 The purpose of this project, aside from creating a recipe search application, is to highlight my web design and front end development skills.
 I will show my methodology for creating a web application from conception to production.
 To learn more about my work history and goals, feel free to visit my [linkedin](https://www.linkedin.com/in/carlo-bilbao/)

+### General Notes:
+* If you have any feedback to improve my code, feel free to drop me a line on my [linkedin](https://www.linkedin.com/in/carlo-bilbao/), I'm always interested in learning a better way!

 ### Skills used:
 * Technologies: React, Redux, HTML, CSS, JavaScript (ES6), SASS, Bootstrap, CSS Modules, Axios (ReST API Call, JSON parsing), Jest, Enzyme.
 * Tools: Sketch, Git, GitHub, VSCode, Grunt, NPM, AWS (S3, Cloudfront, Route 53, Certificate Manager)